Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 Install the required packages.

-These packages are required to analyze the dataset in the starter kit, and to train an example model.
+These packages are required to analyze the dataset in the starter kit and to train an example model.
 ```
 pip install -r requirements.txt
 ```
-macOS and linux users ensure you have llvm and libomp installed to use PyTorch.
+macOS and Linux users ensure you have llvm and libomp installed to use PyTorch.

-If not already installed, you may install with homebrew/linuxbrew.
+If not already installed, you may install them with homebrew/linuxbrew.
 ```
 brew install llvm
 brew install libomp
 ```

-If using an application like PyCharm, be sure to set the Python interpreter to the virtual env you just created.
+If using an application like PyCharm, be sure to set the Python interpreter to the virtual environment you just created.

 ### Spectral CLI setup